Talmud

-"Talmud" is used interchangeably with "Gemara".
+Talmud is used interchangeably with Gemara.
 (Note: The Mishnah is a written compendium of the Oral Torah.
-In this context, the terms 'Talmud' and 'Gemara' are essentially interchangeable.)
+In this context, the terms Talmud and Gemara are essentially interchangeable.)
 The text is made up of 63 tractates, each covering one subject area.
-The language of the Talmud is Jewish Babylonian Aramaic.
+The Talmud is written in a combination of Aramaic and Hebrew.
 Talmudic tradition emerged and was compiled between the destruction of the Second Temple in 70 CE and the Arab conquest in the early seventh century.
 Traditionally, it is thought that the Talmud itself was compiled by Rav Ashi and Ravina II around 500 CE, although it is more likely that this happened in the middle of the sixth century.

-The word "Talmud" commonly refers to the Babylonian Talmud (Talmud Bavli), not the earlier Jerusalem Talmud (Talmud Yerushalmi).
-The Babylonian Talmud is the more extensive of the two and is considered the more important.
+The word Talmud commonly refers to the Babylonian Talmud (Talmud Bavli), not the earlier Jerusalem Talmud (Talmud Yerushalmi).
+The Babylonian Talmud is the more extensive of the two and is considered the more authoritative.

-Various collections of quotes from the Talmud circulate on the Internet and elsewhere, purporting to show that the Talmud promotes immoral practices and regards non-Jews as lesser beings.
-Some of these quotes are genuine (the Talmud dates from the early Middle Ages), some have been taken out of context in a way that changes their meaning, and many are outright fakes.

 Etymology

 Talmud translates as "instruction, learning", from the Semitic root lmd, meaning "teach, study".